Humanitarian Settlement Program

 - support to register with the Adult Migrant English Program (AMEP) and attend lessons

 - help to enrol in relevant education and training and recognise pre-arrival skills and qualifications

 - assistance to engage with employment services, implement employment strategies and access support services for establishing a business.

 Clients with complex needs receive Specialised and Intensive Services (SIS); a component of the HSP that offer short-term support (generally, up to six months) to assist clients to access appropriate mainstream services and develop the necessary skills to manage their complex needs independently.

 HSP service providers can also facilitate the lodgment of applications for the Free Translating Service (FTS) for eligible FTS clients who are unable to lodge online.

 Exit from the HSP is based on clients achieving the settlement outcomes identified in their case management plan.
 For most clients, these outcomes will be reached within six to 18 months of arrival in Australia.

-When a person is granted one of the following visas to resettle in Australia, they are referred by DSS to an HSP service provider to access support under the HSP on their arrival in Australia:
+People granted one of the following visas are eligible to access the HSP on their arrival in Australia: